 And in the fall, I also adore this sheet pan harvest chicken and vegetables.

-Or if you’re looking for something a little different, check out sheet pan Mediterranean chicken or sheet pan turkey sausages.
+Or if you’re looking for something a little different, check out sheet pan Mediterranean chicken or sheet pan sausage and veggies.

 No dinner dilemmas here!